Support at Home

 - Simpler to apply

-Care management fees will be reduced & you will no longer pay package management fees.
+Care management fees have been reduced & you no longer pay package management fees.

-Now, you will pay a higher hourly rate for each service, but the net result is more service hours for most participants.
+Now, you pay an all-inclusive hourly rate for each service, with the net result being more service hours for most participants.

 You can receive up to $78K each year with up to 8 levels of funding now available.